 A country protected from the harmful effects of ionizing radiation

-Protection of the general public, the radiation workers and the environment from potentially harmful effects of ionizing radiation by implementing an effective and efficient regulatory regime.
+Protection of the general public, the radiation workers, patients and the environment from potentially harmful effects of ionizing radiation by implementing an effective and efficient regulatory regime.

 Powers of the Regulatory Council